SPARQL-Anything/sparql.anything/formats/JSON.md

 - Arrays are represented by the ordered sequence component.
 - Values are expressed as *rdf:Literal*, selecting relevant XSD datatypes from the RDFS specification: *xsd:string*, *xsd:boolean*, *xsd:int*, *xsd:float*

-Currently, fields with the &#39;null&#39; value are ignored.
+By default, fields with the &#39;null&#39; value are ignored, but this behaviour can be controlled via `json.include-null-values` option.
-&lt;!-- However, we may decide to represent it as blank node or to create a primitive entity to express it, for example, similar to \tt{rdf:nil}.}.  --&gt;

 ## Extensions